Nonlinear Wavepacket Dynamics in Proximity to a Stationary Inflection Point: Nonlinear dynamics and ballistic crossover

-Probably, the most common type of nonlinearity is a uniform Kerr-type contribution to the onsite optical potential, which we introduce in the model by adding the term $-\chi|\psi_{n}|^{2}\psi_{n}$ into rhs \cref{Eq:DynamicsX-spaceLinear}, where the nonlinear coefficient $\chi$ could be either positive (focusing Kerr) or negative (defocusing Kerr).
-The nonlinear effect of four-wave mixing causes a smearing and splitting of the wavepacket in $q$-space, introducing additional Bloch states to the wavepacket propagation which change the flow.
+As we have established a theoretical framework for slow wave dynamics in linear systems that exhibit an SIP, we may explore how this framework is influenced by the presence of weak nonlinearity. {Probably, the most common type of nonlinearity is a uniform Kerr-type contribution to the onsite optical potential, which we introduce in the model by adding the term $-\chi|\psi_{n}|^{2}\psi_{n}$ into rhs \cref{Eq:DynamicsX-spaceLinear}, where the nonlinear coefficient $\chi$ could be either positive or negative (focusing/defocusing Kerr nonlinearity)}.

+Furthermore, by using the terminology ``weak,'' we imply that the nonlinearity could be treated perturbatively, i.~e. the linear eigenmode representation still provides a valid basis. {This can be guaranteed by ensuring the nonlinear energy contribution to the total internal energy ${\cal H}\equiv H+{\chi\over 2}\sum_n\left|\psi_n\right|^4$ is small compared to the linear energy $H$, given by \cref{Eq:Hamiltonian1D}.
+We have also compared the average group velocity, which is derived from the linear dispersion relation, with the flow in the presence of the nonlinearity, see \cref{Fig:Nonlinearity1}~(c).
+Examination of both quantities has shown us that even for the largest values of $\chi$ used in our analysis below, the nonlinear effects (in this $\chi$-range) can be indeed treated as a perturbation to the linear dynamics.}

-In general, the nonlinear coefficient, $\chi$, by itself provides no information about nonlinear contributions.
-Technically, the dynamical equations could be rescaled to fix $\chi\equiv 1$, as only $(\chi/2)\sum_{n}|\psi_{n}|^{4}$ contributes to the total internal energy.
+Technically, the dynamical equations could be rescaled to fix $\chi\equiv 1$, as only $(\chi/2)\sum_{n}|\psi_{n}|^{4}$ contributes to the total internal energy {${\cal H}$}.
 In physical photonic networks the nonlinear contribution is governed by the incoming optical power $\mathcal{P} = \sum_n P_n(t = 0)$ rather than changes in the material properties.
 However, for theoretical analysis it is convenient to vary $\chi$ as the relevant parameter in different simulations, while keeping incident power constant.

+In general, nonlinear effects that impact the dynamics in periodic systems are expected to emerge.
+As the nonlinearity provides a mechanism of wave mixing, the initial wavepacket in $q$-space does not remain constant.
+Rather, the underlying four-wave mixing causes a smearing and splitting of the wavepacket in $q$-space, introducing additional Bloch states to the wavepacket propagation which can change the flow with respect to the underlying linear system.
+Here we investigate some of the possible nonlinear effects by introducing modifications to the model in \cref{Eq:DynamicsX-spaceLinear}.

 In \cref{Fig:Nonlinearity1} we see how the presence of nonlinearity affects the flow.
 The distinct crossover towards ballistic propagation between $\chi = 0.1$ and $\chi = 0.5$ is caused by spreading of the wavepacket in $q$-space.
 Indeed, while at $\chi = 0.1$ the wavepacket remains confined in vicinity of the SIP at $\bar{q} = -\pi/2$, \cref{Fig:Nonlinearity1}~(a), at higher values of nonlinearity the states corresponding to sufficiently nonzero group velocities become populated (for example, see panel (b) for $\chi = 10$).
 This explanation is in agreement with \cref{Eq:FlowGroupVel} and \cref{Fig:Nonlinearity1}~(c).